Galveston Island Horse & Pony Rides (“GIHPR“)

 We didn’t get to take our horses into the water at all, which would have added some additional entertainment value.
 Last, people on the beach “accidentally” unleashed three barking pit bulls as we were going by, which spooked our horses; and while nothing bad happened, it still raised a flag in my mind for Christopher’s safety.

 What added to the fun was we saw someone attempting to fly with one of those inflatable hangliders, with his girlfriend holding the strings.
 There wasn’t enough wind for a lift off–seemed totally dangerous but very cool, this human kite contraption.

 Towards the end of where we rode, in a very shallow inlet, I saw a lot of fully formed spiral shells–rare in Galveston.
 You hardly see decent shells in Galveston.
-So, despite groaning from my kids, we walked all the way back to that spot and it was full of hermit crabs, some big ones.
+So, despite the groaning from my kids, we walked all the way back to that spot and it was full of hermit crabs, some pretty big ones.
 That added some additional excitement, at least for me.
 Actually, they thought it was pretty cool too.